Hecker5556/insta-post-downloader/README.md

 downloads posts from instagram using python requests instagram session ID needed

+# what it does
+sends a request to the url provided, searches for "url": (image link) and "contenturl": (video link) and downloads it
+## why does it need my session ID?
+sending a request to the url provided, instagram will just respond with a login screen

 # how to use it (for those who are new to python):
 1. download python and set as path in the installation (3.10.9+)
 2. download the zip file and put it in a directory you want the videos to be saved in -